 Erected by Logan County Historical Society.

 Location.
 Marker has been reported missing.
 It was located near 40° 17.9′ N, 83° 55.362′ W. Marker was near DeGraff, Ohio, in Logan County.
 Marker could be reached from the intersection of DeGraff-Quncy Pike (County Route 63) and DeGraff- St. Paris Pike (County Route 64).
-Touch for map.
 Marker was mounted on the northeast abutment of the Stony Creek bridge.
 Marker had been damaged and removed before the bridge was demolished and replaced.
+Touch for map.
 Marker was at or near this postal address: 3955 C-63, De Graff OH 43318, United States of America.
+Touch for directions.